2022 Report: Top 6 Ad Messaging Struggles That Lose You Money

 After all, how else will you be able to stand out?

-As today’s entrepreneurs make the move to the digital arena, it’s understandable that there would be struggles along the way—especially when it comes to nailing one’s product messaging.
+As today’s entrepreneurs make the move to the digital arena, it’s understandable that there would be struggles along the way.
+Especially when it comes to nailing one’s ad messaging.

 So I went ahead and asked 358 business owners what the most difficult part is when it comes to crafting their messaging…

 Ten (10) data points, seven charts, and four experts sharing their best advice on how to make sure your product and brand messaging stands out and resonates with your target audience!

 Running Ads is Still Seen as a Way to Market Success

 Many business owners still believe that running ads works for them.
 In fact, about 44% reported experience “compelling results” with running a brand or product ad.

 What “results” connote, of course, are subject to the interpretation of each test taker as said variable hasn’t been discussed in detail in the survey.

 Among the list of our respondents, 34% in the coaching/consulting industry report getting strong results.
 About 21% in e-commerce, 28% in the tech/SaaS field and 17% in other fields also reported getting the same.